hongkim25/TLTP/README.md

 10 SEP 2025 - Woke up at 8:00.
 Completed day 1 of the Programmers AI Backend bootcamp (orientation, 14:00-18:00), took the Programmers' pre-course (20/40 complete) + Completed Nomad coder Javascript challenge day 3 + took the EBS Spanish course (6/30 complete), talked to Gemini/ChatGPT, practiced Python on Datacamp/Brilliant, and practiced Spanish on Babbel/Duolingo.

 11 SEP 2025 - Woke up at 7:00.
-Completed day 2 of the Programmers AI Backend bootcamp (first full day, 09:00-18:00), completed the Programmers' pre-course (40/40 complete), completed Nomad coder Javascript challenge day 4, took the EBS Spanish course (6/30 complete), talked to Gemini/ChatGPT, practiced Python on Datacamp/Brilliant, and practiced Spanish on Babbel/Duolingo.
+Completed day 2 of the Programmers AI Backend bootcamp (first full day, LLM, 09:00-18:00), completed the Programmers' pre-course (40/40 complete), completed Nomad coder Javascript challenge day 4, took the EBS Spanish course (6/30 complete), talked to Gemini/ChatGPT, practiced Python on Datacamp/Brilliant, and practiced Spanish on Babbel/Duolingo.

 12 SEP 2025 - Woke up at 6:50.
-Completed day 3 of the Programmers AI Backend bootcamp (09:00-18:00), completed Nomad coder Javascript challenge day 5, talked to Gemini/ChatGPT, practiced Python on Datacamp/Brilliant, and practiced Spanish on Babbel/Duolingo.
+Completed day 3 of the Programmers AI Backend bootcamp (HTML, 09:00-18:00), completed Nomad coder Javascript challenge day 5, talked to Gemini/ChatGPT, practiced Python on Datacamp/Brilliant, and practiced Spanish on Babbel/Duolingo.

 13 SEP 2025 - Woke up at 7:30.
 Completed Nomad coder Javascript challenge day 6, took the EBS Spanish course (7/30 complete), talked to Gemini/ChatGPT, practiced Python on Datacamp/Brilliant, practiced Spanish on Babbel/Duolingo, and read "Breaking routine" (90% complete).

 14 SEP 2025 - Woke up at 7:30.
-Talked to Gemini/ChatGPT, practiced Python on Datacamp/Brilliant, practiced Spanish on Babbel/Duolingo Spanish, and reviewed materials for the Programmers AI Backend bootcamp.
+Talked to Gemini/ChatGPT, practiced Python on Datacamp/Brilliant, practiced Spanish on Babbel/Duolingo, and reviewed materials for the Programmers AI Backend bootcamp.

 15 SEP 2025 - Woke up at 6:00.
+Completed day 3 of the Programmers AI Backend bootcamp (CSS, 09:00-18:00), talked to Gemini/ChatGPT, practiced Python on Datacamp/Brilliant, and practiced Spanish on Babbel/Duolingo.